nenuadrian/Secret-Republic-Hacking-Browser-Game-V3/README.md

 4. In-game Mission designer with BBCode like syntax features (see attached GUIDES and screens)

-5. Community features: forums, organizations (guilds), organization forums, blogs, friends, messaging system, automatic mission based tournamens (hackdown), organization specific mission, the grid
+5. Multiplayer and community features: forums, organizations (guilds), organization forums, blogs, friends, messaging system, automatic mission based tournamens (hackdown), organization specific mission, the grid

 6. The grid: every players gets a node to start with and can initialize or conquer other nodes from other players.
 The world is split in multiple zones, which are split into clusters with a final node granularity.
 Damage and spy attacks can be triggered between nodes.
 There's an attempt at a simulator for attacks